golangci/golangci-lint/README.md

 gofmt: Gofmt checks whether code was gofmt-ed.
 By default this tool runs with -s option to check for code simplification [fast: true]
 goimports: Goimports does everything that gofmt does.
 Additionally it checks unused imports [fast: true]
 maligned: Tool to detect Go structs that would take less memory if their fields were sorted [fast: true]
-megacheck: 3 sub-linters in one: unused, gosimple and staticcheck [fast: false]
 depguard: Go linter that checks if package imports are in a list of acceptable packages [fast: true]
 misspell: Finds commonly misspelled English words in comments [fast: true]
 lll: Reports long lines [fast: true]